 Joe began his career in radio while a junior music major at Colorado College in Colorado Springs, CO at KCME 88.7 FM.
 After graduating in 2007, Joe began work as a classical music host and producer for Vermont Public Radio.
 In addition to his announcing duties at K-BACH, he currently he serves as the Music Director for WFIU 103.7 FM in Bloomington, Indiana.

-Randy Kinkel believes that everyone needs a little art in their lives!
+Randy Kinkel believes that we all need a little art in our lives!
 That's why he's so passionate about the Music he shares with you on KBACH.
 He's proud to be a Longtime Phoenician and KBAQ Veteran--one of the KBACH "Pioneers" who first signed on the station in 1993.
-He keeps you company Saturdays 1-7 and Sundays 10-4.
+He keeps you company Saturdays 2-8 and Sundays 10-4.

 Janine began studying the oboe at age 10 and attended the University of Missouri-Columbia on a full music scholarship.
 However, she caught the radio bug by volunteering at the classical station, KBIA and received her degree in Radio-TV-Film with a minor in music.